Thirteen Treasures of the Island of Britain: List

+There is yet another surplus item, the Coulter of Tringer son of Nuddnot (Cwlldr Tringer fab Nuddnot): "Where it was borrowed for use in a plough, it would plough until it was asked to stop".
+The item is also given as the Coulter of Rhun the Giant (Rhun Gawr) depending on the manuscript.

 Description

 Some of the magical objects listed can be shown to have earlier origins in Welsh narrative tradition.
-Items 1, 2 and 7, for instance, are also described in the Middle Welsh tale Culhwch ac Olwen (tentatively dated to c.
+Items 2 (hamper), 7 (cauldron) and 13 (Mantle of Arthur), for instance, are also described in the Middle Welsh tale Culhwch ac Olwen (tentatively dated to c.
 1100), in which Ysbaddaden the Giant gives King Arthur's cousin Culhwch a list of impossible tasks (anoetheu) which he has to complete in order to win the hand of Olwen, the giant's daughter.